-249 Marlborough was designed by Bradlee and Winslow, architects, and built in 1880 as the home of lawyer Otis Norcross, Jr., on land he purchased from the Commonwealth of Massachusetts on January 26, 1880.
-He is shown as the owner on the original building permit application dated February 26, 1880.
+249 Marlborough was designed by Bradlee and Winslow, architects, and built in 1880 by Benjamin D. Whitcomb, carpenter and builder, and Thomas J. Whidden, mason, as the home of lawyer Otis Norcross, Jr. He is shown as the owner on the original building permit application dated February 26, 1880.

 Otis Norcross had 249 Marlborough built in anticipation of his marriage to Susannah Ruggles Plympton.
 They married in January of 1881 and 249 Marlborough was their home for the rest of their lives.
 Prior to his marriage, he had lived at 9 Commonwealth with his parents, Otis and Lucy (Lane) Norcross.

 In May of 1916, Otis Norcross applied for (and subsequently received) permission to “tear out front mansard roof and build with brick wall to top of third story with parapet wall above.”
 The remodeling was designed by Bigelow and Wadsworth.
-Plans for the remodeling — including a front elevation and third floor plan — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-35).
+Plans for the remodeling — including a front elevation and third floor plan — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-35).

 Otis Norcross died in June of 1923.
 In his will, he left 249 Norcross to his wife.
 She and her sister continued to live at 249 Marlborough.

 Susannah Norcross died in March of 1925.
 In her will, she left 249 Marlborough in trust for the benefit of her sister during her lifetime and then to Massachusetts General Hospital and Harvard College.

 On February 23, 1926, the trustees under Susannah Norcross’s will transferred 249 Marlborough to Massachusetts General Hospital and Harvard College.